Branden Kline: Professional career

-The Baltimore Orioles selected Kline in the second round, with the 65th overall selection, of the 2012 MLB draft.
+The Baltimore Orioles drafted Kline in the second round, with the 65th overall selection, of the 2012 MLB draft.
 He signed with the Orioles, receiving a signing bonus just below $800,000.
-He made his professional debut after signing with the Aberdeen IronBirds of the Class A-Short Season New York–Penn League, where he compiled a 4.50 ERA in 12 innings.
+He made his professional debut after signing with the Aberdeen IronBirds of the Low-A New York–Penn League, where he compiled a 4.50 ERA in 12 innings.

-Kline pitched for the Delmarva Shorebirds of the Class A South Atlantic League in 2013 where he was 1–2 with a 5.86 ERA in seven starts.
-He began the 2014 season with the Frederick Keys of the Class A-Advanced Carolina League, and was named their Opening Day starting pitcher.
-In August, the Orioles promoted Kline to the Bowie Baysox of the Class AA Eastern League.
+Kline pitched for the Delmarva Shorebirds of the Single-A South Atlantic League in 2013 where he was 1–2 with a 5.86 ERA in seven starts.
+He began the 2014 season with the Frederick Keys of the High-A Carolina League, and was named their Opening Day starting pitcher.
+In August, the Orioles promoted Kline to the Bowie Baysox of the Double-A Eastern League.
 In 26 starts between both teams, he was 8–8 with a 4.08 ERA.
 Kline spent the 2015 season with Bowie.
 By training with a weighted ball in the offseason, as suggested by teammate Tyler Wilson, Kline's fastball velocity improved from 90 to 94 mph to 93 to 97 mph.
 In eight starts, he pitched to a 3–3 record and a 3.66 ERA.

 In October 2015, Kline underwent Tommy John surgery.
 He missed the 2016 season, and had a follow-up surgery in March 2017, forcing him to miss all of that season as well.
 He returned to Frederick in 2018 as a relief pitcher.
 The Orioles added him to their 40-man roster after the season.

-He opened the 2019 season with the Triple-A Norfolk Tides.
+Kline opened the 2019 season with the Triple-A Norfolk Tides.
 On April 20, he was recalled to the major league roster for the first time, as the 26th man for a double-header versus the Minnesota Twins.
 He made his debut that night, recording two innings in relief.

 Kline was designated for assignment by the Orioles on January 30, 2020, and outrighted on February 5.
-On September 4, 2020, Kline was selected back to the major leagues.
-Kline pitched to a 1.80 ERA with 7 strikeouts over 3 appearances for the Orioles in 2020.
-He elected free agency on October 29, 2020.
+On September 4, Kline was selected back to the major leagues.
+Kline pitched to a 1.80 ERA with seven strikeouts over three appearances for the Orioles in 2020.
+He elected free agency on October 29.

 On January 13, 2021, Kline announced his retirement from professional baseball via Instagram.